Invoke MWA Sessions Directly

 </Tabs>

-Using `confirmTransaction`, you can check that the transaction was `confirmed` by the network.
+Use your RPC client to check that the transaction was confirmed by the network.
 For other commitment levels, read about [Commitment Status](https://docs.solana.com/cluster/commitments).

 ## Signing Transactions